What is the H-1B visa?

 - That the nature of the duties is so specialized and complex that the knowledge required to perform the duties is usually associated with the attainment of a bachelor’s or higher degree; AND

 - That the foreign national beneficiary has completed the required degree or possesses experience professionally evaluated to be equivalent to the required degree.

 Congress has limited the number of H-1B petitions which may be accepted each year (“the H-1B Cap”).
-Cap subject petitions include new petitions filed for person not currently in H-1B status.
+Cap-subject petitions include new petitions filed for a person not currently in H-1B status.
 The following types of H-1B petitions are not subject to the cap: